OpenLiberty/ci.maven/docs/dev.md

 ###### Multiple Modules

 Dev mode can be run on a single Maven module or on a multi module Maven project (a project consisting of multiple modules specified in the `<modules>` section of its `pom.xml`).
 When run on a single Maven module, only changes within that module are detected and hot deployed.
 When run on a multi module Maven project, changes in all modules are detected and hot deployed according to the Maven Reactor build order.
-Note that any modules that other modules rely on as a compile dependency must have a Java source folder with existing Java file(s), otherwise the other modules may fail to compile.
+Note that any modules that other modules rely on as a compile dependency must have a non-empty Java source folder with Java file(s) before starting dev mode, otherwise the other modules may fail to compile.

 If you want to start dev mode with the short-form `liberty` name for the Liberty Maven plugin, do one of the following:
 1. In `~.m2/settings.xml`, add: